 Educators have long accepted that parental participation in the educational experiences of their children is critical to a student’s intellectual and emotional development, and academic success5.

-Research has found that a parent’s involvement fosters more positive attitudes in the child toward school, improves homework habits, reduces absenteeism and dropping out, and enhances academic achievement6.
+Research has found that a parent’s involvement fosters more positive attitudes in the kid toward school, improves homework habits, reduces absenteeism and dropping out, and enhances academic achievement6.

 At the university level, some studies have noted parental involvement has positive impacts on student development areas such as alcohol, decision making skills, life skills, health issues, and career development7.